osmanys/az900-training/README.md

 # Resume AZ-900: Microsoft Azure Fundamentals
 [(* This exam will be updated on May 28, 2020)](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE3VwUY)

-This repository is meant to help you get certified in **Microsoft Azure Fundamentals**.
+This repository is meant to help you get certified in **Microsoft Azure Fundamentals** (For more information go to [https://medium.com/@osmanys](https://medium.com/@osmanys)).
 The information and objectives in this repository is based on the Microsoft website:
 [Azure fundamentals learning path](https://docs.microsoft.com/en-us/learn/paths/azure-fundamentals/)

 - Learn cloud concepts such as High Availability, Scalability, Elasticity, Agility, Fault Tolerance, and Disaster Recovery